waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Whirl Islands:**
     - Swimmer Berke mentioned a secret about the islands blocked by whirlpools.
     - Teacher in Cianwood house mentioned a "mythical sea creature" hiding in the four islands (Lugia).
+    - Lass in Cianwood house says you need a **SILVER WING** to see the creature.

 ## Tile Mechanics
 - **Lighthouse Pits:** Gaps on 4F/5F drop to the floor below.
 Jumping into the pit on 4F North (Cols 8-9) is the solution to reach the central column.